Krukov/cashews/Readme.md

 ## Why

-Cache plays a significant role in modern applications and everybody want to use all power of async programming and cache.
+Cache plays a significant role in modern applications and everybody wants to use all the power of async programming and cache.
 There are a few advanced techniques with cache and async programming that can help you build simple, fast, scalable and reliable applications.
 This library intends to make it easy to implement such techniques.

 ## Features

 - Easy to configure and use
-- Decorator-based API, just decorate and play
+- Decorator-based API, decorate and play
 - Different cache strategies out-of-the-box
 - Support for multiple storage backends ([In-memory](#in-memory), [Redis](#redis), [DiskCache](diskcache))
 - Set TTL as a string ("2h5m"), as `timedelta` or use a function in case TTL depends on key parameters